glebio/ecommerce_playwright_project/README.md

 ## Overview

 This framework provides **robust and maintainable test automation** for e-commerce websites.
+For a real demonstration of how the automated tests work, our team developed a dedicated test website:
+<a href="https://shop.qaresults.com" target="_blank">shop.qaresults.com</a>
 It leverages the [Playwright](https://playwright.dev/) testing library to validate critical functionalities such as **product search**, **filtering**, **sorting**, and **user-generated interactions** (like reviews and ratings).
 Designed to scale with growing applications, it ensures high-quality user experiences by catching issues early in the development cycle.